Axial compressor: Surge cycle

-Stalling
+Stall

-Stalling is an important phenomenon that affects the performance of the compressor.
+Stall is a phenomenon affecting the performance of the compressor whereby flow separation occurs at the compressor blades, leading to reduced compression and a drop in engine power.
 An analysis is made of rotating stall in compressors of many stages, finding conditions under which a flow distortion can occur which is steady in a traveling reference frame, even though upstream total and downstream static pressure are constant.
 In the compressor, a pressure-rise hysteresis is assumed.
-It is a situation of separation of air flow at the aero-foil blades of the compressor.
-This phenomenon depending upon the blade-profile leads to reduced compression and drop in engine power.